 Thomas, who now has pieced together back-to-back good games for the 'Jacks, nabbed an offensive board and dished to DeBerry for a pull-up jumper that cut the Fighting Hawks lead to one, 16-15.
 The Lumberjacks from there, though, went through a 1-of-9 stretch from the field as UND converted on 7-of-its-next-9, including 10 points off seven NAU turnovers.

-After a falling behind by seven, 25-18, the Lumberjacks closed out the half on a 14-9 run, ignited by three consecutive offensive conversions—a jumper from freshman Chris Bowling and two layups from Thomas and senior Jordyn Martin.
+After falling behind by seven, 25-18, the Lumberjacks closed out the half on a 14-9 run, ignited by three consecutive offensive conversions—a jumper from freshman Chris Bowling and two layups from Thomas and senior Jordyn Martin.
 Green popped a three from downtown to pull NAU within two, but UND made its last shot of the half to go into the locker room with a 34-30 lead.

-Worth noting, though, that while the Fighting Hawks shot 59 percent from the field in the first, Big Sky Preseason Player of the Year Quinton Hooker—averaging 18.5 points a game—was left of the scorer's sheet with zero points and two personal fouls.
+Worth noting, though, that while the Fighting Hawks shot 59 percent from the field in the first, Big Sky Preseason Player of the Year Quinton Hooker—averaging 18.5 points a game—was left off the scorer's sheet with zero points and two personal fouls.
 He ended the game with 11 points overall.

 In the first four minutes of the second half, the Fighting Hawks hit their first two shots but the NAU "D" stepped up and kept UND off the scoreboard for the next three-plus minutes.
 Smelling blood in the water, Green tickled the twine from downtown again after a Thomas bucket.
 However, three's on consecutive offensive trips kept the Fighting Hawks up by four, 45-41, at the 14:10 mark.